 The feel is reminiscent of Austria but the surrounding villages serve as a reminder that you are still in Romania.
 When the sounds of the construction winds down in the evening, the silence, fresh air and surrounding hills make you feel at home.

 Colina Noua is not being built as a suburb of Cluj-Napoca.
 It will be a small, self-sufficient community for over 3,000 inhabitants.

 From the project’s outset, there will be a school, an office space, and a fresh food market.
 Over time, the people living here will either be working from home, from offices in the shared workspace or within the companies that will be established here.

 Here, they began with a €3 million investment in the infrastructure.

-The largest infrastructure investment is a 1.1 kilometer entrance road waiting to be asphalted when the weather gets warms up.
+The largest infrastructure investment is a 1.1 kilometer entrance road that allows for peaceful strolls and connects the development with the neighboring roads.

 It also includes a stormwater drainage system, designed to withstand the floods that occur every 100 years.
 It was coordinated by American Craig Avery, who redesigned of the New Orleans flood prevention system after the catastrophic floods that took place in 2005.
 Judging by the look of the drainage ditches, not only Colina Noua, but also the nearby village, will be spared of ever having to face floods again.